nisarg27998/LetterCraft/README.md

 ### 5. Authentication Setup
 1. In Firebase Console, go to Authentication > Sign-in method
 2. Enable Email/Password authentication
+3. Go to Authentication > Users
-3. Create the admin user:
+4. Click "Add user" and create the admin user:
    - Email: admin@sample.com
    - Password: AdminPass@123

 ### 6. Deploy to GitHub Pages
+1. Ensure `firebaseConfig.js` is NOT committed (check .gitignore)
-1. Push your code to GitHub
+2. Push your code to GitHub (firebaseConfig.js will be ignored)
-2. Go to repository Settings > Pages
+3. Go to repository Settings > Pages
-3. Select source as "Deploy from a branch"
+4. Select source as "Deploy from a branch"
-4. Choose "main" branch and "/ (root)" folder
+5. Choose "main" branch and "/ (root)" folder
-5. Your site will be available at `https://yourusername.github.io/lettercraft`
+6. **Important:** You'll need to manually upload `firebaseConfig.js` to your hosting service or use environment variables for production

 ## File Structure

 ```
 lettercraft/
 ├── index.html                  # Main HTML file
 ├── styles.css                  # CSS styles with theme support
 ├── app.js                     # JavaScript functionality
+├── firebaseConfig.js          # Firebase config (NOT in version control)
+├── firebaseConfig.example.js  # Example config file
+├── .gitignore                 # Git ignore rules
 ├── README.md                  # Project documentation
 └── assets/                    # Additional assets (if any)
 ```

+## Security Notes

+🔒 **Important Security Measures:**
+- `firebaseConfig.js` contains sensitive Firebase credentials
+- This file is excluded from version control via `.gitignore`
+- Never commit your actual Firebase configuration to GitHub
+- Use `firebaseConfig.example.js` as a template for others
+- For production deployment, consider using environment variables or secure hosting configuration

 ## Usage